-Note: Bird Surveys have to include data for the measurements highlighted in bold on the following list for the survey to be entered in the IWMM database.
+Note: Bird Surveys are required to include data for measuremnts highlighted in bold on the following list for the survey to be entered in the IWMM database.
+Measurements not highlighted in bold are optional.
 Surveys with missing data for one or more required metrics cannot be saved in the IWMM online database.
+All other measurements are considered optional and/or site-specific.